Testosterone for Men

 - You’re aged 18 to 65

-- You have testosterone deficiency and you are currently being treated for it and are up to date with checkups and have been on testosterone replacement treatment for a year
+- You have testosterone deficiency and you are currently being treated for it by your specialist and are up to date with checkups and have been on testosterone replacement treatment for a year

 - You don’t have current or past health conditions that make testosterone treatment unsafe